mauroAntonio60/BluemixTestDashboard/GetStartedJavaMySQL/README.md

 create the MySQLKey store:
 **keytool -importcert -trustcacerts -file ./mysqlcert.crt -keystore ./mysqlKeyStore -storepass aftereight**

- Place the mongoKeyStore at this location: GetStartedJavaMySQL/src/main/resources/mysqlKeyStore
+ Place the mysqlKeyStore at this location: GetStartedJavaMySQL/src/main/resources/mysqlKeyStore

  The document after the mvn install is going to be stored at this location: wasdev.sample.store.MySQLVisitorStore at the createClient method

- - locally: /your path to the target: GetStartedJavaMySQL/target/TestJavaMongo-1.0-SNAPSHOT/WEB-INF/classes/mongoKeyStore
+ - locally: /your path to the target: GetStartedJavaMySQL/target/TestJavaMySQL-1.0-SNAPSHOT/WEB-INF/classes/mysqlKeyStore
  - on Bluemix (after cf push command) : /home/vcap/app/wlp/usr/servers/defaultServer/apps/myapp.war/WEB-INF/classes/mysqlKeyStore

 A typical application will also need to set several JVM system properties to ensure that the client presents an TLS/SSL certificate to the MySQL server: